MudBlazor/Templates/README.md

 ## Contributing
 ### Installing directly from Source Code
-If you want to test changes to the templates source code that hasn't been published yet clone the source code and execute the InstallAndBuildAllTemplates.ps1 powershell script
+If you want to test changes to the template source code that haven't been published yet, clone the source code and execute the InstallAndBuildAllTemplates.ps1 powershell script
 ```
 git clone https://github.com/MudBlazor/Templates.git